Tzeak/Looma/README.md

   * Output 1: Number
   * Output 2: Type of module ("Filter")
   * Person: Roshaawwwwwnnnn
+  * *Note- may make more sense for Search and Filter to edit a common Results JSON Object*

 * Timeline
   * Input: Text file from result